stevecope/mqtt-data-logger/README.md

 for all messages for all topics to which this MQTT client has subscribed.
 Note: by default it will only log changed messages.
-This is for sensors that send out their state a regular intervals bu that state doesn't change The program is run from the command line
+This is for sensors that send out their state a regular intervals but that state doesn't change The program is run from the command line
 You can subscribe to multiple topics.